 MVAPICH Delivers Sub-minute (22 sec) Job Startup for 229,376 processes!!
 (Details)

 Welcome to the home page of the MVAPICH project, led by Network-Based Computing Laboratory (NBCL) of The Ohio State University.
-The MVAPICH2 software, based on MPI 3.1 standard, delivers the best performance, scalability and fault tolerance for high-end computing systems and servers using InfiniBand, Omni-Path, Ethernet/iWARP, and RoCE networking technologies.
-This software is being used by more than 2,650 organizations in 81 countries worldwide to extract the potential of these emerging networking technologies for modern systems.
-As of Aug '16, more than 385,000 downloads have taken place from this project's site.
+The MVAPICH2 software, based on MPI 3.1 standard, delivers the best performance, scalability and fault tolerance for high-end computing systems and servers using InfiniBand, Omni-Path, Ethernet/iWARP, RoCE(v1/v2), Cray Slingshot 10 and 11, and Rockport Networks networking technologies.
+This software is being used by more than 3,300 organizations in 90 countries worldwide to extract the potential of these emerging networking technologies for modern systems.
+As of May '23, more than 1,679,000 downloads have taken place from this project's site.
 This software is also being distributed by many vendors as part of their software distributions.